EthanLi0316/my-travel-journal/README.md

 4. Start the development server:

     ```bash
-    npm start
+    npm run dev
     ```

 ## Usage

--   Open your browser and go to `http://localhost:3000` to view the application.
+    -Open your browser and go to http://localhost:5173 to view the application.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License.